MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ## Creating segments from the Segment page

-In order to start creating a segment, you can either select **Add Segment** at the upper-right corner of the screen, or select **Get Started**.
+To create a segment, you can either select **Add Segment** at the upper-right corner of the screen, or select **Get Started**.

 > [!div class="mx-imgBorder"]
 > ![](media/add-segment-full.png "Add segment")

 If you selected **Add Segment**, you will need to select whether you want to create a static segment or a dynamic segment.

-The rest of the segment creation process is done in the **Segment Editor** page.
+The rest of the segment creation process is done on the **Segment Editor** page.

 > [!div class="mx-imgBorder"]
 > ![](media/new-dynamic-segment.png "New dynamic segment")